onepiecefreak3/XtractQuery/README.md

 # XtractQuery

 ## Description

-A command line tool to de- and recompile .xq files from various 3DS games by Level5.<br>
+A command line tool to de- and recompile .xq files from various 3DS games by Level5 and .cq files from various NDS games by Level5.<br>
 It supports all known format specifications.

 ## Usage